How to switch branches in Git?

 You can also see, as I ran this command:

-It is showing two files in the master branch.
+It shows two files in the master branch.

 Switching from master to another branch

-Run the checkout command for changing from master branch to our created branch on local repo:
+Run the checkout command for changing from the master branch to our created branch on the local repo:

 As I ran this command, see how it changed in the Git Bash:

-You can see, no message is displayed, however, in brackets, the hello-git-branch is displayed.
+You can see that no message is displayed, however, in brackets, the hello-git-branch is displayed.

 See which files are listed now as compared to when we were on the master branch:

-You can see this branch contains three files while master branch is showing only two files.
+You can see this branch contains three files while the master branch shows only two files.
 The reason is I added a file file-2.txt in hello-git-branch by using add command as follows:

 and committed this: